dfenth/AndroCFG/README.md

-# CFGext
+# AndroCFG
-This project contains python code for CFG extraction from the [Smali intermediate langauge](https://github.com/JesusFreke/smali) which is commonly used for Android app disassembly.
+This project contains python code for AndroCFG which constructs control flow graphs from the [Smali intermediate langauge](https://github.com/JesusFreke/smali) which is commonly used for Android app disassembly.
 This README intends to document the code as much as possible to allow for easy extension and/or adaptation.

 ### Requirements
 This code was written in python 3.x (3.9 specifically, but any version should work).
 The only required library is [xmltodict](https://github.com/martinblech/xmltodict) (`pip install xmltodict`) for the manifest file processing.